K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Abstract

 \section{Abstract}

-The recent discovery of two-dimensional (2D) magnetic materials has brought magnetism to the flatland.
-This has opened up exciting opportunities for the exploration of fundamental physics as well as for novel device applications.
-Here, we predict a new thermodynamically stable 2D magnetic material, K$_2$CoS$_2$, which retains its in-plane anti-ferromagnetic order down to the monolayer and bilayer limits.
-We find that the magnetic moments ($2.5 \mu_B/$Co) are aligned along the intra-Co chains, from monolayer to bulk.
-The non-magnetic electronic spectrum of both the monolayer and bilayer films is found to host flat bands and van-Hove singularities, which in instrumental in giving rise to the the magnetic ground state.
-Based on classical Monte-Carlo simulations, we estimate the Neel temperature for the antiferromagnetic monolayer to be $\approx 15$K. Our study thus establishes that K$_2$CoS$_2$ hosts a robust antiferromagnetic state which persists from the monolayer limit to the bulk material.
+Recent discovery of two-dimensional (2D) magnetic materials has brought magnetism to the flatland and opened up exciting opportunities for the exploration of fundamental physics as well as novel device applications.
+Here, we predict a new thermodynamically stable 2D magnetic material, K$_2$CoS$_2$, which retains its in-plane bulk antiferromagnetic (AFM) order down to the monolayer and bilayer limits.
+Magnetic moments ($2.5 \mu_B/$Co) are found to form a quasi-one-dimensional anti-ferromagnetically ordered chain of Co-atoms.
+The non-magnetic electronic spectrum of the monolayer film is found to host flat bands and van-Hove singularities, which play a key role in stabilizing the magnetic ground state.
+Based on classical Monte-Carlo simulations, we estimate the Neel temperature for the AFM monolayer to be $\approx 15$K. Our study demonstrates that K$_2$CoS$_2$ hosts a robust AFM state which persists from the monolayer limit to the bulk material.

 \nopagebreak